-Denmark WA is surrounde by many beautiful beaches that will challenge your ideas of what beautiful beaches are like.
+Denmark WA is surrounded by many beautiful beaches that will challenge your ideas of what beautiful beaches are like.
 Greens Pool and Elephant Cove in William Bay National Park are outstanding for their natural beauty.
-Ocean Beach and Lights Beach are great surfing and beachwalking beaches.
+Ocean Beach and Lights Beach are great surfing, strolling and rock climbing.
 Prawn Rock Channel is popular in the middle of summer for a wave-less swimming experience.
 Every choice is a winner.

 The William Bay National Park is located only a short drive west out of Denmark town.
-This is where Greens Pool and Elephant Rocks can be found.
+This is where Greens Pool and Elephant Rocks, Waterfall Beach and Madfish Bay can be found.
 Find out where this is on the William Bay National Park Map.

 A magnificent walkway takes you into the canopy of Ancient Tingle Trees at the Valley of the Giants Treetop Walk.
 Truly amazing and worth a visit...
 The Valley of the Giants is the most visited place on the south coast.
 That's because of the Giant Tingle Trees and the architecturally designed pathway which takes you gradually into their giant forest canopy.
 At about forty metres, the view is breathtaking.
 It's not often you get to stand, head height, among these ancient giants.